 - Diagnosis made by outside source (provided by parent/guardian).
 Diagnosis must be on letterhead and have original signature.

 Determination of 504 Plan services will be made by Section 504 team members.
-These team members will include student's counselor, assistant principal, and faculty members.
+These team members will include student's counselor, Dean of Student Services, and faculty members.